How would the police have reacted if Black people stormed the Capitol?

 For centuries, violent white mobs have sought to crush multiracial uprisings in order to maintain white supremacy.
 Consider the Coushatta massacre that occurred during Reconstruction.
 After the Civil War, Marshall Twitchell, a white Union veteran who had been the captain of a Black regiment during the war, was elected to the Louisiana State Senate.
 He appointed several members of his family to local positions and was active in Reconstruction and bridging alliances between whites and Blacks in the Republican Party.
 In 1874, Thomas Floyd, a Black Republican was murdered by members of a white paramilitary organization that was still upset with the outcome of the war that freed Black people from enslavement.

 After Floyd was murdered, the white perpetrators falsely accused Twitchell of attempting to incite a “Negro rebellion.”
-(In today’s parlance, I believe the term would be Antifa.)
+(In today’s parlance, I believe the term would be antifa.)
 They paramilitary perpetrators arrested six white Republicans and 20 Black people.
 The rumors of the fictional “Negro rebellion” spread and, within two days, the area was filled with armed whites, ready to fight.
 When it was all said and done, six white officeholders and at least four Black people were murdered.
 A few perpetrators were arrested but no one was ever convicted.
 This was just one episode in the long racist history of how Reconstruction ultimately was demolished and Jim Crow—legal racial segregation—replaced outright enslavement.

 Trump has spent his presidency—indeed he seems to have spent his entire adult life—using a racist bullhorn to describe Black people, and this summer to characterize Black protesters.
 “When the looting starts, the shooting starts,” he tweeted in May.
 The saying was popularized by the white Miami chief of police in 1967.
 Trump encouraged police officers to use extreme force and called for lengthy prison sentences for protesters who toppled Confederate monuments.
 The police took his encouragement seriously.
 After all, the social hierarchy that had defined America since its founding was being threatened by these demonstrators.